 This shoot is great because participants will tag or credit your organization in the photos they post to social media.
 There is also an opportunity to create a hashtag surrounding your event that will lead to increased engagements with your page!

 Quick Fundraising Tip: Never underestimate the power of positive marketing strategies.
 Your team may be small, but when you go the extra mile to spread the word, your fundraising event will be much more successful.
 From email marketing to social media posts, employ a number of communication methods.

 Some of the best fundraising events are coordinated with specific holidays.
 They get participants in a cheery mood and provide fun for the whole family.
 Plus, holidays are a great way to earn some revenue.
-After all, the holidays are when donors feel the most generous.
+After all, the holidays are when donors are feeling the most generous.

-As Christmas nears, encourage volunteers and team members to go caroling for a cause.
+When Christmas nears, encourage volunteers and team members to go caroling for a cause.
 Like traditional caroling, carolers will go from door-to-door singing popular holiday tunes.
-Donations aren’t guaranteed, but it’s worth a shot!
-Whether carolers wear t-shirts with your logo or hand out brochures, make sure observers know about your organization.
+Donations aren’t guaranteed but can be encouraged.
+Whether carolers wear t-shirts with your logo or hand out brochures, make sure observers know that the cheer is from your organization!

-To kick off the holiday season, create a haunted house that’s sure to frighten its victims.
+To kick off the holiday season, create a haunted house that’s sure to cause some laughs… or screams!
 Your organization will need to invest in Halloween decorations, find a venue (e.g. a school gym, a hallway, etc.), and find some spooky volunteers.
 For an extra eerie effect, use a fog machine and frightening music!
 Charge an entrance fee and let the screams of horror begin.

 If your budget isn’t quite what it needs to be for a haunted house, ask generous supporters to lend you their decorations.
 That way, you’ll save money and put on the best show possible!